Sample Opening Statements

 You are also going to hear from Lee Tompkins.
 He is going to tell you the same thing as Dr. Donahue – that putting a valve here before the accident was just simple common sense that any reasonable plumber or installer should have known.

-You are going to hear from an economist who is going to tell you what Cindy Manning’s lost wages were over the rest of Deanna’s life.
+You are going to hear from an economist who is going to tell you what Cindy Manning’s lost wages were over the rest of Brenna’s life.

 You are going to here from Cindy Manning’s family.
-And they are going to give you an idea of what her death was like.
+They are going to give you an idea of what her death was like.

 Finally, and for your purposes, most importantly, you are also going to have the opportunity to hear from Michael Foster, the only living witness from the accident.